Ameriprise selected the Foodbank of Santa Barbara County for the award in support of its mission to solve domestic hunger.

 The donation is one of 21 grants Ameriprise recently made to hunger-relief agencies across the country totaling $680,000 — enough to provide more than 5 million meals or feed 1,191 families of four for an entire year.

 The Foodbank of Santa Barbara County was recommended for the grant by Judy Pirkowitsch, an Ameriprise financial advisor in Santa Barbara.

-“Support from organizations like Ameriprise Financial enables us to provide resources and tools people need to lead healthy and nutritious lives,” said Erik Talkin, CEO of the Foodbank of Santa Barbara County.
-“What people are learning and gaining through our health and nutrition programs will benefit them throughout their lives and be passed down to future generations.”
+“Support from organizations like Ameriprise Financial enables the Foodbank to provide resources and tools to end hunger and transform the health of Santa Barbara County,” said Erik Talkin, CEO of the Foodbank of Santa Barbara County.
+“What people are learning and gaining through our health and nutrition programs will benefit them throughout their lives and be passed down for generations to come.”